Section 7 of the Canadian Charter of Rights and Freedoms: Right to make full answer and defence

 Anyone accused of a criminal charge has the right to know the case against them and put forward a defence.
 In addition to being a principle of fundamental justice, this right is also protected by the right to a fair trial under section 11(d) of the Charter.

 "Full answer and defence" encompasses a number of things, including the right to counsel (also see section 10), the right to examine witnesses, and most importantly, the right to full disclosure by the Crown (see R v Stinchcombe, 1991).

 Right to silence

 In R v Hebert the court held that the right to silence was a principle of fundamental justice.
 Statements of the accused may not be achieved through police trickery and silence may not be used to make any inference of guilt.

 Moral culpability for youths

-In R v DB, 2008 SCC 25, the Court held that "young people are entitled to a presumption of diminished moral culpability" and so the Youth Criminal Justice Act may not create a presumption of an adult sentence upon youths.
+In R v DB, the Court held that "young people are entitled to a presumption of diminished moral culpability", and so the Youth Criminal Justice Act may not create a presumption of an adult sentence upon youths.